NPellet/visualizer/README.md

 * data.json
 * config.json

-The view file will contain information about the visualization, which modules should be present and how, which mouse interactions should be defined, etc.
+The view file will contain information about the visualization, which modules should be placed and where, which mouse interactions should be defined, which variables or actions to send or receive, etc.

 The data fill contains the data to visualize in a JSON format.
 The user is responsible to generate that file according to a few guidelines.

-The strength of this approach is that a view can be used to visualize multiple datasets by only changing the data file.
+Through this approach, one can use a single view file to visualize multiple datasets of same structure, only by changing the data file itself.

 The config file is typically common to your projects.
-It will define which modules should be available (built-in or not), which buttons should be displayed in the header, which variable filters and action files should be available to the visualizer.
+It defines which modules are available (built-in or not), which buttons should be displayed in the header, which variable filters and action files should be available to the visualizer.

 view.json